-When it comes to family yacht charters, we talk often about hosting adults and children, but teenagers provide crew with plenty of challenges and opportunities, particularly in the present era of hyperconnectivity and social media.
+When it comes to family superyacht charters, we talk often about hosting adults and children, but teenagers provide crew with plenty of challenges and opportunities, particularly in the present era of hyperconnectivity and social media.

 Charters with teenagers are often eventful.
 As they ride the rollercoaster of adolescence, youths go through a period of development that makes them highly energetic, eager to learn, and easily bored.
 While the primary priority when hosting young children is safety, for teens, constant entertainment is top of the list.